Back to top of page.

 good we can be until we try to do it.
 I would also remind them of what I told them

-as freshmen.
-Find your passion, challenge yourself and strive to reach your potential.
+as first-year students.
+Find your passion, challenge yourself and strive to reach

 - What makes you most proud of WCU?